davprog9/CS208_P4_DND/README.md

 Anyone who wants to use this repository would need to download the entire project and store it at a convenient package folder and run it.

 Note: Do not change the package name in the code, since the JavaFXML can cause issues running the actual GUI part.
-The reason of it, is because we have set the fx:controller for the AnchorPane, whcih is located in the CS208_Assignment4 directory.
+The reason of it, is because we have set the fx:controller for the AnchorPane, which is located in the CS208_Assignment4 directory.

 ![fxml file](Images/fxml_file.png)